- News & Events

 o Adult company mentors may observe the product presentation; however, they cannot participate.

 o All SCOUT ROVs will be checked for size limits prior to product demonstrations.
 Smaller ROVs will receive point bonuses.
-For more information, see page 13-14 of the SCOUT competition manual.
+For more information, see the SCOUT competition manual.

 o Companies shall provide a crew up to four people on the pool deck to operate the ROV System.
 Adult company mentors are not allowed on the pool deck.

 o Each company will have one or two product demonstration attempts.
 The number of attempts will be dependent on overall competition registration and will be announced one week before the competition when schedules are released.

 o The Shedd Midwest ROV MATE Regional Competition will be offering all four Scout Class product demonstration tasks.

 o This is a new portion of the competition this year.
 Outreach and Inspiration efforts will be reviewed by competition coordinators and awarded 0 to 10 bonus points.
 For more information regarding the requirements for points, see the SCOUT manual.